 Loi Krathong: Floating Lanterns Festival

-Among the many festivals, the November lantern festival of Myanmar when thousands of mulberry-paper lanterns float into the night sky has to be the prettiest!
-Watch more paper lantern float along the Ayeyarwaddy in lotus-shaped receptacles.
+Among the many festivals, the November lantern festival of Myanmar when thousands of mulberry-paper lanterns float into the night sky, has to be the prettiest!
+Watch more paper lanterns float along the Ayeyarwaddy in lotus-shaped receptacles.
 Over the years, it has evolved into a celebration of the beauty of this land and its people.
 Culture enthusiasts with also enjoy the Water Festival of Myanmar which is held in Spring every year.
-Read our top travel tips to Myanmar.
+For more information, read our top travel tips to Myanmar.

 Colorful floats parade down streets on this November full moon night.